kamranmuazzam/aca-demia/pages/Placenta.md

 - # Placental Circulation #obs-prof-written #unanswered
 	-
 - [[Placental barrier]]
-- Importance of examination of it after delivery #gynobs-prof-ospe
+- Importance of examination of it after delivery #obGyn-prof-OSPE
 	- fragments left in the uterus can cause hemorrhage or infection later
 	- to exclude missing cotyledons logseq.order-list-type:: number
 	- To exclude exclude accessory lobes logseq.order-list-type:: number
-- Causes of bleeding related to placenta during pregnancy #gynobs-prof-ospe
+- Causes of bleeding related to placenta during pregnancy #obGyn-prof-OSPE
 	- [[APH]] due to [[Placenta Praevia]]
 	- [[Abruptio Placentae]]
-- # Complications #gynobs-prof-ospe
+- # Complications #obGyn-prof-OSPE
 	- [[Post Partum Hemorrhage]] due to retained placenta
 - [[Retained Placenta]]
 - # Clinical Importance of Placenta in relation to APH and PPH #obs-prof-written #unanswered